Illicit Networks · Conflict Analysis · Governance Research

 Policy Essay Series — In Preparation

 Series of analytical essays drawing on the fifteen-wave TAF Survey dataset.
-Core argument: the Taliban won a legitimacy competition that the data had been tracking in real time.
+Core argument: the Afghan state lost a governance delivery competition to non-state actors — and the data tracked it in real time.
 Target outlets under review.

 In Preparation Afghanistan